Oral–Systemic Health

 What evidence links periodontal disease with diabetes outcomes?

-Periodontal inflammation is associated with higher A1c and poorer glycemic control; coordinated hygiene, risk counseling, and timely periodontal therapy support diabetes management.
+Periodontal inflammation is associated with higher A1c and poorer glycemic control; coordinated hygiene, risk counseling, and timely periodontal therapy support effective diabetes management.

 Which oral conditions are most associated with cardiovascular risk?